fortran-lang/fortran-lang.org/learn/os_setup/text_editors.md

 - **Ergonomics:** This is purely subjective and concerns how easy, uninterrupted the UI (User Interface) feels to the developer while using the editor.
 - **Extensibility:** As mentioned above, text editors come with many features as external packages.
 The variety, the installation process, the documentation, and user-friendliness of the packages all fall under this category.
 - **Speed:** With how powerful modern hardware can be, the speed of editors is becoming of minor importance.
 However, for the less powerful systems, you may want to consider this as well.
 Heavyweight editors may impact the writing performance.
 For example, you can expect Atom and VSCode to run slower than the lightweight editors like Vim or Emacs.
-- **Learning curve:** Last but not least, new users should consider how much time would it take to get used to a new editor.
-Both Vim and Emacs are notoriously difficult for newcomers with a very steep learning curve.
-They offer a uniquely different experience than any other editor, by forcing the developer to only use the keyboard for all editing tasks eliminating the use of the mouse.
+- **Learning curve:** Last but not least, new users should consider how easy it is to get used to a new editor.
+Vim and Emacs have a steep learning curve and are notoriously difficult for newcomers.
+They offer a uniquely different experience than any other editor by forcing you to use the keyboard for all editing tasks.

 ## Configuring VS Code